 While he was in intensive care at Cedarwood Animal Hospital, the cone was a bother, but he wasn’t involved in as much activity as he is allowed here, so it was fine.

-Buddy Wingo is an 8 year old beagle who had been attacked by three large dogs.
+Buddy Wingo is an 8 year old beagle who was picked up by Animal Control on August 1st.
+While in their care he was attacked by three large dogs.
 An eye witness said Buddy didn’t fight back, the others were going to kill him and he was going to let them.
 That’s how sweet-natured this guy is.